This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 To make sure that all the steps mentioned above are appropriately executed, clear, concise, and correct requirements must be gathered from the customer.
-The customer should be able to define their requirements properly and the business analyst should be able to collect it the same way the customer is intending it to convey.
+The customer should be able to define their requirements properly and the business analyst should be able to collect them in the same way the customer is intending it to convey them.

 Many a time it is not possible that requirement gathering is done efficiently by business analysts from the customer.
 This might be due to dependency on many people related to the expected end product, tools, environment, etc. Thus, it is always a good idea to involve all the stakeholders who could influence or could be influenced by the end product.

-The possible stakeholder’s group could be Software Quality engineers (both QC and QA), any third party vendor who could provide support in the project, end-user for whom the product is intended for, software programmers, another team within the organization who might provide a module or software platform, software libraries, etc. for product development.
+The possible stakeholder’s group could be Software Quality engineers (both QC and QA), any third party vendor who could provide support in the project, end-user for whom the product is intended, software programmers, and another team within the organization who might provide a module or software platform, software libraries, etc. for product development.